strigo/libro-sdk/README.md

 * `http://localhost:SDK_HOSTING_PORT/libro.sdk.js`
 * `http://localhost:SDK_HOSTING_PORT/styles/libro.css`

-You can include the script and call it from your
+You can include the script and call it from your local app

 ## Build